-Even the best athletes in sports have a coach that help them exercise their mental game.
+Even the best athletes in sports have a coach that help them exercise their A Guy’s Guide to Mental Health.
 Winning at your mental game, after all, is more valuable than all the world’s blazing slap shots and great golf swings because it boosts determination, concentration, self-confidence and resilience.

 Here are six simple hacks to win at your mental game: